Konrad-Jalowy/notesrepo/vsc.md

 - CTRL + g: go to line number...
 - CTRL + j: unlike CTRL+\~, this can both open and close terminal.
 CTRL+\~ can focus unfocused yet open terminal.
 - CTRL + p: go to file
+- CTRL+1: focus on the editor (when you want to unfocus terminal without closing it)
+- CTRL + s: save i sometimes forget :)
 ## VSC shortcuts for text editing:
 - CTRL+l: select current line
 - CTRL+Home: go to beginnig of the file